advancedforms/advanced-forms/readme.txt

 == Frequently Asked Questions ==

-= Q: Does this plugin only work with ACF PRO v5? =
+= Q: Does this plugin only work with ACF PRO v5.7 or later? =

 Yes.
-Versions 4 or lower of ACF are not supported.
+Versions 5.6 or lower of ACF are not supported.

 == Screenshots ==